 In Austria, the BIPA sales line introduced a new line of household and care products in 2014 under the name bi good.
 The packaging consists exclusively of recyclable materials and has the current maximum possible proportion of recycled content.
 For example, bottles (HDPE or PET) and folding boxes (paper) are made of 100 per cent recycled material.
 Tubes (PE) consist of 60 per cent recycled material.

 Another approach for improving packaging is the use of grass paper.
-The new packaging material consists of 40 per cent sun-dried grass and only 60 per cent wood.
+The alternative packaging material consists of 40 per cent sun-dried grass and only 60 per cent wood.
 Grass is a raw material that grows back quickly and requires less water and energy to process into grass pellets than it does to produce virgin fibre or recycled paper.
 No chemicals at all are used in the production of grass pellets.
 In addition, the production of grass paper causes less greenhouse gases than the manufacture of conventional paper from virgin fibre or recycled paper.
 The raw material for grass pellets comes from unused compensation areas near the paper mill.
 This means that grass packaging has a comparatively good ecobalance.